 - Collaborating with federal, state and local agencies; employers; housing providers, faith-based and community nonprofits; and others to expand employment and affordable housing options for Veterans exiting homelessness.

-- Veterans who are homeless or at imminent risk of becoming homeless can call or visit their local VA Medical Center or Community Resource and Referral Center where VA staff are ready to help.
+- You can also call or visit your local VA Medical Center or Community Resource and Referral Center where VA staff are ready to help.

 - Explore www.va.gov/homeless to learn about VA programs for Veterans who are homeless and share that information with others.

-Download posters, brochures, and other materials to reach out to Veterans and help VA end homelessness.
+- Download posters, brochures, and other materials to reach out to Veterans and help VA end homelessness.